-- Transmissions using optical fibers to the distance of 200 km. - Open air transmissions to the distance 144 km at day time (from one pick of Canary Islands to another). - Next goal: earth to satellite transmissions.
+- I Transmissions using optical fibers to the distance of 200 km. - Open air transmissions to the distance 144 km at day time (from one pick of Canary Islands to another in 2014). - Next goal: earth to satellite transmissions was met in 2019.